dvla/dvla.github.io/README.md

 ### Content Guidelines - Communication

+You must consider if the content of your post could cause damage to the reputation of the organisation.

 Your post content should not describe, or be directly related to:

 - changes that impact staff experience e.g. automation of work, changes to the types of work undertaken
 - changes that impact customers experience e.g. changes to customer process, customer waiting times
 - specific DVLA internal or external services

-You must consider if the content of your post could cause damage to the reputation of the organisation.

-If you have any doubt please seek support from the communications team before publishing your content.
+If you have any doubt please seek support from the [External Communications](mailto:external.comms@dvla.gov.uk) team before publishing your content.

 ## Approval Process